vasilax/multi_az_wordpress/README.md

 # multi_az_wordpress
 This terraform script creates multi AZ install of a single Wordpress site:
-- VPC with IG, RT,
+- VPC with IG, RT
 - Two public subnets for EC2 instances
-- Two private subnets for RDS and subnet group
+- Two private subnets and subnet group for RDS
 - SG for ELB - HTTP and HTTPS inbound
 - SG for EC2 - SSH and HTTP
 - SG for RDS - Port 3306 from EC2 SG
-- IAM Role Policy for EC2 instances - Allow access to th shared s3 bucket
+- IAM Role Policy for EC2 instances - Allow access to the shared s3 bucket
 - IAM Role for EC2 instances
 - IAM Instance Profile
 - S3 Bucket